jinyuan30/academic-kickstart/content/home/publications.md

 #### **Published**

 * Sheng Fang, Kaiyu Li, **Jinyuan Shao**, and Zhe Li.
-"SNUNet-CD: A Densely Connected Siamese Network for Change Detection of VHR Images".
-IEEE Geoscience and Remote Sensing Letters, 2021.
+"SNUNet-CD: A Densely Connected Siamese Network for Change Detection of VHR Images". *IEEE Geoscience and Remote Sensing Letters*, 2021.
 (JCR Q1, IF: 3.833)
 * **Jinyuan Shao**, Lina Tang, Ming Liu, Guofan Shao, Lang Sun, and Quanyi Qiu.
-"BDD-Net: A General Protocol for Mapping Buildings Damaged by a Wide Range of Disasters Based on Satellite Imagery". **Remote Sensing**, 2020.
+"BDD-Net: A General Protocol for Mapping Buildings Damaged by a Wide Range of Disasters Based on Satellite Imagery". *Remote Sensing*, 2020.
 (JCR Q2, IF: 4.509)
 * **Jinyuan Shao**, Quanyi Qiu, Qian Yao , and Lina Tang.
-"Optimal visual perception in land-use planning and design based on landsenses ecology". **International Journal of Sustainable Development \& World Ecology**, 2020.
+"Optimal visual perception in land-use planning and design based on landsenses ecology". *International Journal of Sustainable Development \& World Ecology*, 2020.
 (JCR Q2, IF: 2.772)
 * Lang Sun, Lina Tang, Guofan Shao, Quanyi Qiu, Ting Lan, and **Jinyuan Shao**.
-"A Machine Learning-Based Classification System for Urban Built-Up Areas Using Multiple Classifiers and Data Sources". **Remote Sensing**, 2019.
+"A Machine Learning-Based Classification System for Urban Built-Up Areas Using Multiple Classifiers and Data Sources". *Remote Sensing*, 2019.
 (JCR Q2, IF: 4.509)
 * Qiang Zhou, Yuanmao Zheng, **Jinyuan Shao**, Yinglun Lin, and Haowei Wang.
-"An Improved Method of Determining Human Population Distribution Based on Luojia 1-01 Nighttime Light Imagery and Road Network Data—A Case Study of the City of Shenzhen". **Sensors**, 2020.
+"An Improved Method of Determining Human Population Distribution Based on Luojia 1-01 Nighttime Light Imagery and Road Network Data—A Case Study of the City of Shenzhen". *Sensors*, 2020.
 (JCR Q2, IF: 3.275)

 **In preparation**